Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Foundation Models

-One current trend in machine learning is for large, unified Foundation Models that generalize and can be used for transfer learning in downstream tasks.
-The ``Foundation Model'' idea for natural language processing takes large-scale unlabeled data and learns a joint representation using tokenization and self-supervised learning~\cite{Bommasani2021foundation} (Figure~\ref{fig:agents}a).
-Other approaches, such as Flamingo, generalize this for multi-modal data.
-Flamingo is a Visual Language Model (VLM) that integrates pretrained vision and language models, processing mixed visual-text data and handling images or videos as inputs~\cite{Alayrac2022FlamingoAV} (Figure~\ref{fig:agents}b).
-This could be extended for more modalities, as recently done for robotics~\cite{Wang2024ScalingPL}.
+First, let us consider what is currently the top approach for building generalizable models whose aim is often to ingest several data modalities (such as text and video) and output either.
+The trend in machine learning is to build unified ``Foundation Models'' that generalize to unseen data or can be used for transfer learning in downstream tasks~\cite{Bommasani2021foundation}.
+The Foundation Model idea for natural language processing takes large-scale unlabeled data and learns a joint representation within a model (a transformer) using tokenization and self-supervised learning~\cite{Bommasani2021foundation} (Figure~\ref{fig:agents}a).
+The most infamous of this type is ChatGPT and other GPT models (such as the Gemini model series~\cite{geminiteam2024geminifamilyhighlycapable} or DeepSeek~\cite{deepseekai2025deepseekv3technicalreport}).
+In neuroscience, several Foundation Models are also emerging for specific domains, such as for animal behavior analysis~\cite{Ye2024SuperAnimal} and for modeling the visual systems of mice~\cite{wang2025}.

+Other emerging and prominent approaches are generalizing this approach to multi-modal data~\cite{Alayrac2022FlamingoAV,li2024llava}.
+One such example is Flamingo, a Visual Language Model (VLM) that integrates pretrained vision and language models, processing mixed visual-text data and handling images or videos as inputs~\cite{Alayrac2022FlamingoAV} (Figure~\ref{fig:agents}b).
+This could be extended to more modalities, as recently done for robotics~\cite{Wang2024ScalingPL}.
+This is a rapidly advancing area of research that will surely influence neuroscience in the coming years.

-While I believe this is exciting path for models that show better generalization, I believe we can push further to build smartly adaptive systems.
+While I believe this is an exciting path for models that show better generalization, I believe we can push further to build smartly adaptive, agentic systems.
 We should take inspiration from our brain's specialization and build series of smartly interconnected specialist models that can then be adapted.
-Namely, just as all sensory/motor information gets converted to spikes -- a shared computing space and is an efficient digitization of analog signals -- notably, this information is computed upon within specific brain regions.
-Just as a cortical column in primary visual cortex processes a particular region of the visual field and has specific coding properties related to visual features (like texture or edges), and the cortical circuit in the sensorimotor region computes in egocentric 3D kinematic, force, or even muscle space~\cite{Sun2022CorticalPA, DeWolf2024}.
+Namely, just as all sensory/motor information gets converted to spikes -- a shared computing space this is an efficient digitization of analog signals -- notably, this information is computed upon within specific brain regions.
+Just as a cortical column in the primary visual cortex processes a particular region of the visual field and has specific coding properties related to visual features (like texture or edges), and the cortical circuit in the sensorimotor region computes in egocentric 3D kinematic, force, or even muscle space~\cite{Sun2022CorticalPA, DeWolf2024}.